realworldocaml/book/en/12a-parsing-json-and-xml.md

 ### Using JSON extensions for richer types

-The basic JSON types can sometimes be a little too limited for expressing more complex data structures.
+The basic JSON types are *really* basic, and OCaml types are far richer.
+If you're not interoperating with external systems, and just want to use JSON as a human-readable local protocol, then  can sometimes be a little too limited for expressing more complex data structures.
 Yojson also offers a more advanced module which extends the basic JSON types with some useful extras.
 These should *not* be used when interoperating with external services, but are useful within your own